The history of Clinton Community College covers 74 years. In March 1946, a public

 are made to improve teaching and learning at CCC.

 Clinton Community College's activities stretch beyond the city limits of Clinton to include most of Clinton and Jackson Counties.
-Through a cooperative agreement with the City of Maquoketa and the Maquoketa School District, the college offers credit and non-credit classes to that community at the CCC Maquoketa Center which opened in the summer of 2009.
+Through a cooperative agreement, the college offers credit and non-credit classes to that community at the CCC Maquoketa Center which opened in the summer of 2009.
 Similar arrangements with other school districts allow the college to offer classes in Camanche, DeWitt, Bellevue, Preston, Goose Lake and many other area communities.

-As a comprehensive community college, CCC offers much more than college credit coursework.
+As a comprehensive community college, Clinton Community College offers much more than college credit coursework.
 The college's various non-credit departments provide Community Education classes, Adult Education classes and Business and Industry training.
 Thousands of area residents annually take advantage of these educational opportunities.

-Clinton Community College is truly a college for the community!
+Clinton Community College is truly THE Community’s College!